 Option 5.
 Unbundling of parking

-For 90% of multiunit residential units and/or nonresidential square footage, the associated parking spaces are sold or rented separately from the dwelling units and/or nonresidential square footage.
+For 90% of multiunit residential units and/or nonresidential floor area, the associated parking spaces are sold or rented separately from the dwelling units and/or nonresidential floor area.

 Ask questions, share tips, and get notified of new forum posts by joining LEEDuser, a tool developed by BuildingGreen and supported by USGBC!

 No sample form available for this credit.View all sample forms